sergipv/udacity-self-driving-dl/traffic-sign-classifier/README.md

 [image9]: ./new_images/work.jpg "Work ahead"
 [image10]: ./new_images/speed_130.jpg "Max Speed 130km/h"

-### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+### Loading datasets

-First step on the project was to create a summary of the dataset to be trained, and to explore/visualize what images were part of the dataset.
-There are 3 pickle files that contain features and labels for training, validation and test datasets.
+Before starting to work on the classificaiton itself, it is good to explore and visualize what images are part of the dataset we are trying to classify and what is the distribution of the different classes.
+I was using 3 pickle files that contain features and labels for training, validation and test datasets.
 The initial features are the images (32x32x2 pixel images) from the traffic signs.

 The three datasets have sizes of 34799 (training), 4410 (validation) and 12630 (test).

 There are a total of 43 classes/labels that we want to classify to, corresponding a different types of traffic signs.
 The distribution of the classes is not uniform, which might make our models overfit for these classes for which we have more data (Speed limit of 20 and 50km/h are the top 2 classes).
 While the accuracy of a system might be higher for a specific model if there are more samples of these classes we have more training data, we probably want a system that is able to classify correctly independently of the class of the image.
 While I didn't do any specific work on that, I think that adding accuracy levels per class would be useful to determine if one (or more!) of our models is overfitting specific classes.
 This lack of a uniform distribution per class is not unique to the training data: test and validation data are also non-uniform.
+We can also augment the data for these classes that lack enough data to avoid unbalance classification.

-### 2. Include an exploratory visualization of the dataset.
+### Exploratory visualization of the dataset.

 It is usually a good idea to visualize some of the images from the dataset: